RuslanKarabalin/sde-thoughts/content/posts/from-zero-to-completed-task.md

     'Grooming', '3Amigo' and etc
 - What are we doing?
 - Why are we doing this?
-- What relusts do we expect?
+- What results do we expect?
-- Task decompozition
+- Task decomposition
 - MR/PR per task
 - How to exactly write code?
 - Tests (Martin Fowler Testing View)